Some Basic Guidelines on Raising European Nightcrawlers (ENC)

 European nightcrawlers are tolerant of temperatures between 35F to 80F.
 ENCs will thrive in beds that are 60 F to 75 F. This does not mean worm farmers living in cooler climates can't raise ENCs.
 When it gets below 40F outside they need to be protected from the cold.
 If you can move them indoors or to the basement the European nightcrawler is still a good choice.

 Just like all worms European night crawlers take in oxygen through their skin, so moist bedding material helps facilitate worm breathing.
 The moisture in your bins also helps breakdown bedding and vegetative matter into softer matter.
 This is accomplished by the microbes and some other tiny critters found naturally in worm beds.
 Since ENCs do not have teeth, their food needs to be liquid, extremely soft or very small bits.
-These nightcrawlers have a gizzard like chickens do and need grit to digest food, adding a bit of topsoil will add grit.
+These nightcrawlers have a gizzard like chickens do and need grit to digest food, adding a bit of topsoil will add grit or you can add fine sand to their food, Play Sand works good.
 We add Agricultural Lime Powder (the kind that is fed to beef, chickens & pigs) to the beds once a week to keep the bedding from getting acidic.

 The following list gives a few things you can and cannot feed them.
 But it is not all inclusive, there are many more foods you may wish to use.